tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 * The Ax'Zilanths do not use Napalm, but do use Hellfire.
 They are the only alien to use Hellfire.
-* They are the only alien to use Vortex and Antivirus.
+* They are the only alien to use the Vortex missile.
 Other aliens use those slots, but only as custom missiles.
 * They do not use Explosive or Antivirus, since special code replaces these warheads.